hlynch/Biometry2022/docs/Week-8-lecture.md

 </span>
 </details>

-As noted by Shmeuli, prediction and explanation are conflated in the hypothetical-deductive paradigm of null hypothesis significance testing, because we are saying in essence "If it predicts the data, then it explains the data".
+As noted by Shmueli, prediction and explanation are conflated in the hypothetical-deductive paradigm of null hypothesis significance testing, because we are saying in essence "If it predicts the data, then it explains the data".
 Does everyone see why this is the case?

-The critical distinction between explanation and prediction can be seen by looking at the Expected Prediction Error (Shmeuli 2010; page 293), which we will discuss in more detail below.
+The critical distinction between explanation and prediction can be seen by looking at the Expected Prediction Error (Shmueli 2010; page 293), which we will discuss in more detail below.

 This distinction is at the core of model selection because, when faced with a number of competing models, we must decide whether we prefer the most accurate model (in terms of capturing the underlying mechanism) or the one that will yield the best predictions.
 It is also important to note that predictive models are restricted to variables which can actually be measured ahead of time.
 For example, a model to predict wine quality at the time of harvest cannot depend on the type of cask because the type of cask hasn’t been measured at the time the model is to be run.
 Likewise, the cost of running an aircraft may depend on the cost of fuel on the day of the flight, but fuel costs on the day of flight cannot be used in a predictive model because it is not possible to know what the cost of fuel will be on that day.